EmVee381/EmVee381/README.md

 ### Ahoj 👋

-- 🌱 I’m currently learning Gobject
+- 🌱 I’m currently learning C, Gobject

 <!--
 **EmVee381/EmVee381** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.